chuacw/portfolio/README.md

 ## SGX Consulting
 Worked with an international team (Australia, Singapore, UK, US), which gathered to troubleshoot and fix the Singapore Exchange (SGX) QUEST trading engine as it was running into issues and make recommendations on the way forward.

-Skills: Delphi, trading engine, multi-threading
+Skills: Delphi, trading engine, debugging, multi-threading